 In this post I’ll discuss my 3Bet Pop-up.
 It’s taken directly from Apestyles' pop-up with a few stat changes and aesthetic changes to suit my own game.
 I’ll cover this pop-up with an emphasis on dissecting a particular opponent’s stats.

-*Also, it’s key to note that I use PokerTracker 4 as my software choice, so some of these stats might be named differently or even calculate differently in other software.
-If you’re interested in getting PT4 for yourself, please click on my affiliate link in the sidebar, or check out the Resources page for more info.
+*Also, it’s key to note that I use PokerTracker 4 as my poker tracking software of choice, so some of these stats might be named differently or even calculate differently in other software.

 On this particular opponent I have 965 hands.
 I also include the VPIP and PFR in the white area up top to remind me of his overall play.
 This guy, at 39/16, is quite fishy and loose-passive (LP).
 He likes to see lots of flops and raises a rather strong range.

 ‘Total’ Stats (top part in orange)

 3Bet (in PT4 make sure to use ‘3Bet Preflop' and not ‘Total 3bet')